Binary Flow Matching: Prediction-Loss Space Alignment for Robust Learning: Analysis

 \paragraph{Binary Cross-Entropy (BCE).} The binary cross-entropy loss is defined as

 where $p_i = \sigma(\hat{x}_i)$.
 This objective corresponds to the negative log-likelihood of a factorized Bernoulli model,

-and therefore assumes conditional independence between bits given the model output.
-From a structural perspective, BCE treats the binary signal as an independent symbolic stream, applying supervision locally at the level of individual bits.
+and therefore applies supervision coordinate-wise in the model's probability space.
+From a structural perspective, BCE treats the binary signal as an approximately factorized symbolic stream, applying local likelihood pressure at the level of individual bits.

 \paragraph{Mean Squared Error (MSE).} In contrast, the mean squared error loss is given by

 This loss corresponds (up to a constant) to the negative log-likelihood of an isotropic Gaussian model over the full vector,